mahabich/learn-flask-apis/README.md

 Refer to Step 5 in order to figure out how to call your Flask API from React.

-Build a basic React frontend that allows you to view and add To-Do items.
+Build a basic React frontend that allows you to view and delete To-Do items (note that the DELETE request is not provided in the tutorial).

 ##### Useful Commands